eclab/grains/README.md

 - WonkyStuff's [GRAINS projects](https://github.com/wonkystuff/)
 - Ginkosynthese's original [GRAINS examples](https://www.ginkosynthese.com/grains-codes)

+## MIDI

+Not a GRAINS project per se.
+This is a lightweight MIDI library designed for small controllers.
+I have developed it for the various MIDI-controlled projects on this page.

+Status: Under Development.

 ## Mono-M

 A MIDI-Controlled monophonic oscillator.
 You can choose between Sine and either Saw, Triangle, or Square.
 Requires Mozzi.